 Selfie Diplomacy: An Analysis of MFA Profile Pictures on Twitter

-Last week, as news of Brexit broke, foreign ministries throughout the world took to social media to comment on the UK’s decision to leave the EU.
+As news of Brexit broke, foreign ministries throughout the world took to social media to comment on the UK’s decision to leave the EU.
 The German foreign ministry responded by changing its Twitter profile picture/cover photo from an image of the foreign minister to the EU flag (see below).

 Studies have shown that profile pictures/cover photots on social media sites serve two main functions.
 The first is the creation of an online identity.
 Social network users employ their profile picture/cover photo to construct an identity and to communicate that identity to online communities.
 Secondly, profile pictures enable one to manage their online impression.
 Individuals can project a well-crafted image through their profile pictures/cover photos.

 An intriguing question is how do MFAs use their Twitter profile pictures/cover photos.
 Are these used to promote the national brand, or to project a certain institutional image or perhaps to make political statements as was the case with the Germany’s foreign ministry?
 I have previously conceptualized MFA social media activity as a form of “Selfie diplomacy” as ministries use Twitter to manage the national image.
 Profile pictures/cover photos may serve as another form of selfie diplomacy through which MFAs construct their own digital identities.

 To investigate how MFA utilize profile pictures, I reviewed the Twitter profile pictures/cover photos of 69 ministries.
 Through content analysis I was able to identify five broad categories that offer insight into the use of profile pictures/cover photos by MFAs.